 Under Section 199 of the Criminal Code Act Compilation Act, two offences relating to abortions still exist.

 It is an offence punishable by a fine of $50,000 to perform an abortion unlawfully.

 It is an offence punishable by a maximum penalty of imprisonment for five years for a person who is not a medical practitioner to perform or attempt to perform an abortion.

-Unlike many Australian jurisdictions, Western Australia has not yet legislated for ‘safe access zones’ around abortion clinics.
+Western Australia is now in the process of legislating for ‘safe access zones’ around abortion clinics.
 In other jurisdictions, laws prohibit protesting against abortion within a designated area surrounding any clinic where abortion services are offered.
 These laws allow staff and patients entering and leaving such clinics to do so without being harassed, approached or vilified by opponents of the practice of abortion.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.